GoMatrixHosting/Ansible-Create-Delete-Subscription-Membership/README.md

 tower_password: value
 ```

-# MemberPress Mode
+# Ansible Create MP (MemberPress) Subscription (create.yml)

 INPUT (extra_variables):
 - client_first_name
 - client_last_name
-- client_email
+- client_email - used as the AWX login for that client.
-- member_id - login username, a memberpress member number (eg: '25')
+- member_id - a memberpress member number (eg: '25')
-- subscription_id - memberpress subscription number (eg: 'mp-sub-5fa2a2ac5fa12')
+- subscription_id - memberpress subscription number (eg: 'I-VCRY4H9EKT9A')
-- plan_title - size of server is using memberpress ('Micro Server', 'Small Server', 'Medium Server', 'Large Server', 'Jumbo Server'), if making a BYO server this can be left blank and defined later at provision stage.
+- plan_title - name of the plan, possible values are:
+	- 'Small DigitalOcean Server'
+	- 'Medium DigitalOcean Server'
+	- 'Large DigitalOcean Server'
+	- 'Small On-Premises Server'
+	- 'Medium On-Premises Server'
+	- 'Large On-Premises Server'

 PROCESSING: Creates AWX Account for user, creates initial organisation.yml and server_vars.yml file.
-Creates a DigitalOcean droplet and space.
-Also creates initial '{{ subscription_id }} Provision Server' playbook in users account.
+Also creates initial '{{ subscription_id }} Provision Server' playbook in users account, which will allow the client to select their base url, element client url, the DigitalOcean droplet location or to connect their own On-Premises server.

 OUTPUT: Working AWX account at provision stage.

+# pre-create.yml

+Creates the AWX 'organisation' and 'team' upon MP subscription creation, so they exist before the client logs in to AWX.
+Makes the initial login process more seamless.

-# On-Premises Mode
+# bind-user-account.yml

+After creating a MP subscription and first logging in, this connects a clients AWX account to the appropriate 'team'.
+Makes the initial login process more seamless.

+# Ansible Create Manual Subscription (create.yml)

 INPUT (extra_variables):
 - client_first_name
 - client_last_name
-- client_email
+- client_email - used as the AWX login for that client.
+- client_password
-- member_id - login username, a string (eg: 'billybob')
+- member_id - a unique value that represents this client.
-- subscription_id - 'byo'
+- plan_title - name of the plan, possible values are:
+	- 'Small DigitalOcean Server'
+	- 'Medium DigitalOcean Server'
+	- 'Large DigitalOcean Server'
+	- 'Small On-Premises Server'
+	- 'Medium On-Premises Server'
+	- 'Large On-Premises Server'

-PROCESSING: Creates AWX Account for user, append random string to 'byo', creates initial organisation.yml and server_vars.yml file.
-Also creates a '{{ subscription_id }} Provision Server' playbook in users account, where they will instead be prompted to connect their own server.
+PROCESSING: Creates AWX Account for user, generates them a subscription_id, creates initial organisation.yml and server_vars.yml file.
+Also creates a '{{ subscription_id }} Provision Server' playbook in users account, which will allow the client to select their base url, element client url, the DigitalOcean droplet location or to connect their own On-Premises server.

 OUTPUT: Working AWX account at provision stage.

-# Ansible Delete Subscription
+# Ansible Delete Subscription (delete.yml)

-Deletes a subscription and/or a membership.

-# Delete Subscription

 TAGS:
 delete-subscription

 INPUT (extra_variables):
-- subscription_id - The subscription id. (eg: 'mp-sub-5fa2a2ac5fa12')
+- subscription_id
-- member_id - The login username for the AWX account.
+- member_id

 PROCESSING: Removes job templates, digitalocean resources, and files/folders associated with a subscription.
-Later: Add queue to delay deletion of digitalocean resources for 2-7 days.

-OUTPUT:

-# Delete Membership
+# Ansible Delete Membership (delete.yml)

 TAGS:
 delete-membership

 INPUT (extra_variables):
-- member_id - The login username for the AWX account.
+- member_id

 PROCESSING: Playbook to remove clients AWX Organisation and local files on the AWX server.

-OUTPUT: